About the MMU

-The BIA, Office of Justice Services established the Missing and Murdered Unit to focus on analyzing and solving missing and murdered and human trafficking cases involving American Indians and Alaska Natives.
-Investigators and other specialists work to leverage tribal, federal, state, and local law enforcement agencies, and other stakeholders to enhance the criminal justice system and address the legitimate concerns of AI/AN communities, regarding missing and murdered people – specifically missing and murdered indigenous women and girls.
+The Missing and Murdered Unit was established to focus on analyzing and solving missing, murdered and human trafficking cases involving American Indians and Alaska Natives.
+Investigators and other specialists work to leverage Tribal, federal, state, and local law enforcement agencies and other stakeholders to enhance the criminal justice system and address the legitimate concerns of Native communities regarding missing and murdered people – specifically missing and murdered indigenous women and girls.

-The Missing and Murdered Unit is unique in OJS in that it has the ability to marshal law enforcement resources across the Office of Justice Services and was given an expanded ability to collaborate efforts with other agencies, such as enhancing the DOJ’s National Missing and Unidentified Persons System (NamUs), and developing strategic partnerships with additional stakeholders such as the FBI’s Behavioral Analysis Units (BAU’s), the FBI Forensic Laboratory, the US Marshals Missing Child Unit (MCU) and the National Center for Missing and Exploited Children (NCMEC).
+The Missing and Murdered Unit is unique in that it has the ability to marshal law enforcement resources across the BIA Office of Justice Services and was given an expanded ability to collaborate efforts with other agencies, such as enhancing the DOJ’s National Missing and Unidentified Persons System commonly known as NamUs, and developing strategic partnerships with additional stakeholders such as the FBI’s Behavioral Analysis Units, the FBI Forensic Laboratory, the US Marshals Missing Child Unit and the National Center for Missing and Exploited Children.

-In addition to reviewing unsolved cases, the MMU works with Tribal, BIA and FBI Investigators on active missing and murdered investigations.
-BIA law enforcement have numerous open cases agents are investigating.
+In addition to reviewing unsolved cases, the MMU works with Tribal, BIA and FBI investigators on unsolved missing and murdered investigations.

 How the MMU Was Established

-On April 1, 2021, Secretary Haaland announced the formation of the Missing and Murdered Unit (MMU), a component of the Bureau of Indian Affairs (BIA), Office of Justice Services (OJS).
-Secretary Haaland charged the MMU with the responsibility of providing leadership and direction for cross-departmental and interagency work involving missing and murdered American Indians and Alaska Natives.
+On April 1, 2021, Secretary Haaland announced the formation of the Missing and Murdered Unit, a component of the Bureau of Indian Affairs’ Office of Justice Services.
+Secretary Haaland charged the MMU with providing leadership and direction for cross-departmental and interagency work involving missing and murdered American Indians and Alaska Natives.

-The MMU commands law enforcement resources across OJS and has expanded OJS's ability to collaborate with other agencies working to solve unsolved cases.
-An important partner in this effort is the Federal Bureau of Investigation (FBI), which works closely with the MMU to coordinate a centralized intake process for missing and murdered case referrals and conducts investigative activities on current and previously unsolved investigations.
-The MMU also meets frequently with Tribal, State and County law enforcement programs to discuss case referrals received by the MMU or the FBI.
+The MMU commands law enforcement resources across OJS and has expanded BIA’s ability to collaborate with other agencies working to solve unsolved cases.
+An important partner in this effort is the Federal Bureau of Investigation, which works closely with the MMU to coordinate a centralized intake process for missing and murdered case referrals and conducts investigative activities on current and previously unsolved investigations.
+The MMU also meets frequently with Tribal, state and county law enforcement programs to discuss case referrals received by the MMU or the FBI.

 MMU's Workforce and Responsibilities

-Headquartered in Albuquerque, NM, the MMU is continuing to hire senior positions to begin stakeholder collaboration, policy development, and provide oversight of agents conducting field investigations.
-From 2021-2022, 17 MMU offices across 11 states were established, and staffed by at least one MMU agent.
+Headquartered in Albuquerque, New Mexico, the MMU is continuing to hire experts to conduct stakeholder collaboration, develop policy, and provide oversight of agents conducting field investigations.
+Since 2021, 26 MMU offices across 15 states have opened and are staffed by at least one MMU agent.

 • 1 Agent in Carson City, NV